-- transition plan transparency requirements under other EU policies and laws. - Chapter 3 details what and how to disclose regarding each datapoint required in DR E1-1-transition plan for climate change mitigation and interface of E1-1 with other sustainability matters. - Chapter 4 complements Chapters 2 to 3 with responses to FAQs. - The appendices present other information that could be relevant to stakeholders on topics covered by this guidance, e.g. further details on EU Law requirements, links to other transition plan reporting frameworks on transition plan; or information about EU scenario mitigation pathways.
+- Chapter 2 explains the European framework for transition plan disclosures, introduces disclosure E1-1 on Transition Plan for Climate Change Mitigation and the wider context of European Union requirements: introduces transition plan requirements under EU law, firstly focusing on ESRS requirements and then briefly describing transition plan transparency requirements under other EU policies and laws. - Chapter 3 details what and how to disclose with regards to regarding each data pointdatapoint required in DR E1-1-Transition plan for climate change mitigation. - Chapter 4 details how other sources may be considered when preparing ESRS disclosures and links to other reporting frameworks on transition plantransition plan for climate change mitigation and interface of E1-1 with other sustainability matters. - Chapter 54 complements chaptersChapters 2 to 43 with responses to FAQs. - The appendices present other information that could be relevant to stakeholders on topics covered by this guidance, e.g. further details on EU Law requirements, links to other transition plan reporting frameworks on transition plan; or information about EU scenario mitigation pathways.

-1.2.
-Cross-references to EFRAG's 'Reference Practices on Climate Transition Planning'
+1.3.1.2.
+Cross-references to the EFRAG document " EFRAG's 'Reference Practices on Climate Transition Planning "Planning'

-- 17. The European Commission has promoted the constitution of a group of experts2 who advised EFRAG in preparing educational material illustrating the process for developing a transition plan for climate change mitigation the transition planning process aligned with the applicable European regulation and international practice.
-This educational material is compiled in the Reference Practices (or RP) document on Climate Transition Planning.
-The RP document does not bind the European Commission and does not constitute authoritative interpretation under EU law. - 18.
-This Guidance references the RP on Climate Transition Planning, which is not an integral part of it but constitutes an important contextual element for understanding best practices for transition planning and achieving meaningful disclosure on a transition plan for climate change mitigation under ESRS E1-1. - 19.
-The RP on Climate Transition Planning, which focuses on process elements, provides further useful information and practical examples on aspects of GHG inventory and GHG emission reduction targets.
+- 22:17.
+The European Commission has promoted the constitution of a group of experts2 who advised EFRAG in preparing educational material illustrating the process offor developing a transition plan for climate change mitigation=the transition planning process aligned with the applicable European regulation and international practice.
+This educational material is compiled in the Reference Practices (or RP) document on Climate Transition Planning. -The RP document does not bind the European Commission and does not constitute authoritative interpretation under EU law. - 23.18.
+This Guidance references the RP on Climate Transition Planning, which is not an integral part of it but constitutes an important contextual element for understanding goodbest practices for transition planning and achieving meaningful disclosure on a transition plan for climate change mitigation under ESRS E1-1.